ragupari/mystic-mayhem-second-sem-project/README.md

 - **Battle System**: Engage in battles with other players upon mutual agreement.

 ## Getting Started

-### Prerequisites
-To run the game, make sure you have the Java Runtime Environment (JRE) installed.
-You'll need to use the `--enable-preview` flag to run the executable JAR file.

 ### Running the Game
 To start the game, navigate to the directory containing the `executable_file.jar` and run the following command:
 Game Structure